-The Toronto Farsi School was founded Thirty years ago as a Persian language and cultural centre by The Late Ms. Minoo Golshani.
+The Toronto Farsi School was founded Thirty Three years ago as a Persian language and cultural centre by The Late Ms. Minoo Golshani.
 The school is registered as a not for-profit organization and has charitable status in both Canada and the USA.

 The school’s primary goal is perpetuation of Persian heritage through provision of language training to Iranian-Canadian youth.
 In addition to Persian language education, instruction of Iranian arts, culture, social and family studies have been taken up over the years to promote Iranian heritage, culture and traditions.